Download and Install STM32CubeIDE – Getting Started Guide

 void delay (int x);

-Building Project STM32CubeIDE
+Building the Project in STM32CubeIDE

 Blue Pill STM32 using STM32Cube creating project pic 14